 Common types of magnets available for use are

-In selection of magnets for pickups, there is always a trade-off between the strength of the magnetic and its cost.
-A stronger magnet requires lesser number of turns in the coil for the same output.
-This results in smaller pickup size also.
+In the selection of magnets for pickups, there is always a trade-off between the strength of the magnetic and its cost.
+A stronger magnet requires a lesser number of turns in the coil for the same output.
+This results in a smaller pickup size also.

 However, stronger magnets are more expensive.
-Aluminium nickel cobalt magnet is most commonly used as it provides good balance between cost and the strength.
+An aluminum nickel-cobalt magnet is most commonly used as it provides a good balance between cost and strength.

-If you are using a strong magnet, it has to be made in much smaller size, resulting in a concentrated magnetic field.
-Weaker magnets, on the other hand are much larger in diameter.
+If you are using a strong magnet, it has to be made in a much smaller size, resulting in a concentrated magnetic field.
+Weaker magnets, on the other hand, are much larger in diameter.
 But they produce a broader magnetic field, more tolerant to the movement of strings.

 Different Types Of Pickups